rsdoiel/rsdoiel.github.io/blog/2019/07/28/freedos-to-oberon-system-3.md

 | Source2       | source2.arc  | 1.2  (3.5) | 6 |
 | Source3       | source3.arc  | 0.6  (1.7) | 7 |
 Table: sizes are in MB, compressed, then uncompressed

-It turns out you can create 1.44MB Fat16 disc images from the Virtual Box 6.0 floppy drive link.
-When you click on the floppy drive in the details page you have a choice that includes "create a new floppy disc".
-Select this, five the disc a filename like "disc1".
-Remove the disc then create disc2, disc3, etc. In each the empty disc image files places the files from the table above.
-It's a tedious process but this gives you something the Oberon Sytem can read and install from.
-Originally I just put all the files into an ISO CD ROM image but I could not figure out how to mount that from this version of Oberon.
-Now when you start up your Oberon V3 virtual machine you can install the rest of the software like Gadgets.

 [^1]: FreeDOS is an Open Source implementation of PC/MS DOC